 I just woke up from a miserable one.
 A repeater.
 Familiar people are telling me that I’m faking it.
 That I’m pretending to be weak to get attention.
 That I’m just irresponsible and lazy and need to try harder.
 Or worse, they roll their eyes and give one another a knowing smile like, “Won’t this be fun to dish about later?”

-It’s bad enough to deal with that shit in person, constantly having to explain what’s wrong with me and why I can’t do x, y, and/or z just like everyone else––and then to have convince them that you aren’t telling falsities, and to do so when your brain can’t even recall basic information reliably––I can’t explain how awful it is.
+It’s bad enough to have to constantly having to explain what’s wrong with me and why I can’t do x, y, and/or z just like everyone else––but then to have convince them that you aren’t telling falsities, and to do so when your brain can’t even recall basic information reliably––I can’t explain how awful it is.
 How demoralizing.
 How it just makes a person want to give up.

 But then to also do it every night in my dreams?
 Shiiiiiiit, this has to stop.

 I clearly still have issues with people from my not-so-distant past, that’s where I can do work.
 Forgiveness.
 Self-love.
-Talking through our shit, eventually.
+Continuing to hang with empathetic folks.

 But the real problem lies with society.
 The people in my dream aren’t “bad” guys.
 They are very “normal” people.
 We, as a society, still don’t have a strong understanding of invisible illness.
 (Even though it’s pretty darn common.)
 And we definitely aren’t aware of how to behave with empathy in regard to it.